paazmaya/WP-Member-Register/readme.txt

 == Changelog ==
 = 0.5.6 =
 * Tablefilter at client side for finding the data faster (picnet.table.filter.min.js)
+* More efficient use of helper functions
+* Nicer and more human readable headings for table columns

 = 0.5.5 =
 * Released 23 September 2011